paulpod/111-test-railway/README.md

 12. `git push heroku main` all done!

 13. Everyone happy?
 Switch back to main `git checkout main` and tidy up `git branch -D myFeature`

+## Troubleshooting
+No `git`?
+Install Xcode tools from Apple

+Error seeing the repo on github?
+You probably need to install Github CLI tools and login.
+Use `brew install gh` and then `gh auth login` and input the verification code from the terminal on the web.

+No `grunt`?
+Install with `brew install grunt`

+No `brew`?
+Install from https://brew.sh